The Spectacular Now: Plot

-On prom night, Sutter gifts Aimee a flask so they can drink together.
+On prom night, Aimee appreciates Sutter's gift of a personalized flask.
 After the dance, she tells him that she is going to college in Philadelphia near her sister, who can help her find an apartment and a job.
 Aimee asks Sutter to come with her and go to junior college, and he hesitantly agrees.

-Sutter gets his father's phone number from Holly and arranges to meet up to attend a baseball game, bringing Aimee with him.
-Tommy answers the door, under the influence, and admits he forgot about their plans and instead takes them to a local bar.
-Midway through the night, Tommy picks up a woman, asks Sutter to pick up the tab and to meet him back at his motel.
-But when he fails to arrive, they find him immediately back at the bar drinking with his friends.
-Sutter and Aimee leave, heartbroken.
+Getting Tommy's phone number from Holly, Sutter arranges to meet up with his father to attend a baseball game.
+He brings Aimee with him, but, when they arrive, Tommy admits he forgot about their plans, and instead takes the teens to a local bar.
+During a brief conversation with Sutter, Tommy reveals he left his family, rather than being kicked out by Sara, before leaving with his girlfriend, who is upset to just be learning he has a son.
+Tommy asks Sutter to pick up the tab and meet him at his motel, but fails to arrive, and Sutter and Aimee find him back at the bar drinking with his friends.
+Disillusioned, Sutter drives away.

-Aimee attempts to comfort Sutter and says she loves him, but he, angry and drunk, snaps at her.
-After almost causing an accident, he tells her he is bad for her and forces her out of the car.
-Aimee, crying and not paying attention to the road, is clipped by a passing car.
-Aimee's arm is broken but she forgives Sutter for the incident.
+Aimee attempts to comfort Sutter and says she loves him, but, angry and drunk, he snaps at her.
+After almost causing an accident, he tells her that he is bad for her and forces her out of the car.
+Crying and not paying attention to the road, Aimee is clipped by a passing car.
+Her arm is broken, but she forgives Sutter.

-After their graduation ceremony, Sutter refuses to drink with Aimee and talks to Cassidy, who tells him that she is moving to California with her boyfriend.
-Later, Sutter's boss tells him he can only afford to keep one employee and would like to keep Sutter, who is good with customers, but only if he no longer keeps working drunk.
-Unable to guarantee his sobriety, he quits.
+Following their graduation ceremony, Sutter refuses a drink from Aimee and talks with Cassidy, who tells him that she is moving to California with her boyfriend.
+Later, Sutter's boss tells Sutter that he can only afford to keep one employee and wants to keep Sutter, who is good with customers, but only if he no longer comes to work drunk.
+Unable to guarantee his sobriety, Sutter quits.

-Sutter drives past Aimee, who is waiting for him by the bus to Philadelphia, leaving her heartbroken.
-He gets drunk at a bar, drives home and runs over his mailbox.
-After an argument with Sara, Sutter reassesses his life and completes the personal statement for his college application, despite having missed the submission deadline.

-Sutter confesses that his biggest hardship is himself and his insistence to only live in the moment.
+Aimee cannot get hold of Sutter the night they are to catch a bus to Philadelphia, leaving her to make the trip alone, heartbroken and confused.
+He gets drunk at a bar and manages to make it home, though he runs over his mailbox.
+After a cathartic argument with Sara, Sutter reassesses his life and completes the college application essay, despite having missed the submission deadline, confessing that his biggest hardship is himself, and his insistence on living only for the moment has been a defense mechanism.
 He drives to Philadelphia and finds Aimee as she is leaving class.
-They make eye contact, and Aimee smiles with cautious optimism before the scene cuts.
+They make eye contact, but her expression is inscrutable.